justinrgarrard/world-of-naevis.net/docs/gear/alchemics/substances.md

 >
 > *Substance, common, 50 gp, 1 lb.*
 >
 > This acid is identical to a _vial of acid_, but possesses additional properties.
-When applied to non-magical metals that are not being worn or carried, the metals dissolve with a quiet hissing noise over the course of one minute.
+When applied to non-magical metals, up to one cubic foot of metal can be dissolved with a quiet hissing noise over the course of one minute.
+The acid is similarly corrosive to stone and wood, making it a favorite of burglars and engravers.

 {: .mundane-item}